awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 ## Modify macOS screen resolution on Mac instances<a name="mac-screen-resolution"></a>

-Once you connect to your EC2 Mac instance using ARD or a VNC client that supports ARD installed, you can modify the screen resolution of your macOS environment using any of the publicly available macOS tools or utilities, such as [displayplacer](https://github.com/jakehilborn/displayplacer)
+After you connect to your EC2 Mac instance using ARD or a VNC client that supports ARD installed, you can modify the screen resolution of your macOS environment using any of the publicly available macOS tools or utilities, such as [displayplacer](https://github.com/jakehilborn/displayplacer)\.

 **Note**
-The current build of displayplacer is not supported on M1 Mac instances
+The current build of displayplacer is not supported on M1 Mac instances\.

-**Modifying screen resolution using displayplacer**
+**To modify the screen resolution using displayplacer**

 1. Install displayplacer\.